Self-regulating jets during the Common Envelope phase: Models and parameters of the simulations.

-The wind was present in all of the domain at $t=0$~s.
-At $t\geq0$~s, the wind was injected from the $zy$ plane boundary (set at $x=x_b=4\times10^{12}$~cm), with the progenitor density and (keplerian) velocity at that location.
+The wind is present in all the domain at $t=0$~s.
+At $t\geq0$~s, the wind is injected from the ZY plane boundary (set at $x=x_b=4\times10^{12}$~cm), with the progenitor density and the Keplerian velocity at that location.
 The gravitational effects of the CO were taken into account by adding a gravity term (generated by a point mass at the location of the CO) into the momentum and energy equations.
-Since $r_{\rm{in}}$ was much larger than the Schwarzschild radius for either of the COs $\left(r_{\rm{in}} \sim 10^5 r_{\rm{g}}\right)$ and the mass swept by the cocoon was noticeably lower than that of the CO $\left(M_{\rm{CE,swept}} \sim 10^{-2} M_{\rm{CO}}\right)$, then the general relativistic effects of the CO, the magnetic field effects of the NS (when present), and the self-gravity of the stellar material, were negligible and thus not included in our calculations.
+As the material that is accreted by the CO by the end of the integration time is $\sim$two orders of magnitude smaller than that of the CO, the mass of the CO is kept constant at all times.
+Since $r_{\rm{in}}$ is much larger than the Schwarzschild radius for either case of the COs $\left(r_{\rm{in}} \sim 10^5 r_{\rm{g}}\right)$ and the mass swept by the cocoon is noticeably lower than that of the CO $\left(M_{\rm{CE,swept}} \sim 10^{-2} M_{\rm{CO}}\right)$, then general relativistic effects of the CO are negligible and thus not included in our calculations.